istio/istio.io/content/docs/setup/kubernetes/getting-started/index.md

 keywords: [kubernetes]
 ---

-Istio offers multiple installation options depending on your Kubernetes platform and whether or not you intend to use Istio in production.
+Istio offers multiple installation options depending on your platform and whether or not you intend to use Istio in production.

 - [Demo installation](/docs/setup/kubernetes/install/kubernetes/):